shah-rukk/Monitoring-Scripts/README.md

-The purpose of this script is to check error lines from different log file and count erros and send it on email.
+error_check_from_log_file.sh >>> The purpose of this script is to check error lines from different log file and count erros and send it on email.

 top_memory_pids >>> Script to find top memory consuming PIDs